Nilhcem/frcndict-android/README.md

 Dictionary data
 ----------------

-This project uses a modified version of the [CFDICT](http://www.chine-informations.com/chinois/open/CFDICT/) dictionary.
+- This project uses a modified version of the [CFDICT](http://www.chine-informations.com/chinois/open/CFDICT/) dictionary.
-To generate dictionary data, please see the **dbparser** git branch.
+- To generate dictionary data, please see the **dbparser** git branch.
+- You will also have to modify the `DATABASE_VERSION` number in the `DictDbHelper` class.

 Steps to do before releasing the application